Generic Name: fingolimod (fin GOE li mod)

 Gilenya side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Gilenya: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to Gilenya: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: